companieshouse/certificates.orders.api.ch.gov.uk/README.md

 # certificates.orders.api.ch.gov.uk
 * CHS API handling CRUD operations on several item kinds for the CH Ordering Service.
-This API will provide ordering services for Certificates, Certified Copies and scanned document images (aka SCUD).
+This API will provide ordering services for Certificates.
 * For Certificates, the API is the back end service directly driven by the `certificates.orders.web.ch.gov.uk` web application.